Past Exhibitions 2011-12

 Youthquake!
 The 1960s Fashion Revolution explored the dramatic impact of youth culture on fashion during the 1960s.
 More than 30 garments, accessories, videos, and other related media were featured, including fashions by Yves Saint Laurent, André Courrèges, and Giorgio di Sant'Angelo.

 The epicenter of youth-generated style was London, where young shoppers flocked to boutiques opened by energetic, equally young designers.
 Regardless of which youth group was redefining fashion at the moment—the early 1960s Mods or the Hippies later in the decade—its styles were quickly appropriated by mass marketers and couturiers alike.
 By comparing designs ranging from cutting-edge boutique and mass-market labels to high fashion ready-to-wear and couture, the exhibition attested to the ascendance of youth as the driving force in fashion.

 Youthquake!
-The 1960s Fashion Revolution was organized and curated by FIT graduate students of the Fashion and Textiles: History, Theory, Museum Practice program in conjunction with the Museum at FIT.
-Read more about this exhibition.
+The 1960s Fashion Revolution was organized and curated by FIT graduate students of the Fashion and Textiles: History, Theory, Museum Practice program in conjunction with The Museum at FIT.
+Visit the online exhibition.

 January 28 - February 11, 2012

 Death to Pie Charts examined the recent trends in the fields of information graphics, highlighting a selection of the best information graphics done by the members of the Media Design Club at FIT.
 This exhibition showcased information graphics in a variety of formats including animation, interactive, print, and physical constructions.

 Margaux Le Pierres, Student Animation Project (2011), Digital Junky for Motion Infograph Project *Winner, C. J. Yeh's Time-based Design Scholarship Competition 2011.

 The exhibition Daphne Guinness featured approximately 100 garments and accessories from Guinness' personal collection,